-A light brown insulator indicates the plug is correct.
+A light brown insulator indicates the plug and air/fuel ratio are correct.
 A white or dark insulator indicates that the engine may need to be serviced or the carburetor may need to be adjusted.
 To maintain a hot, strong spark, keep the plug free of carbon.